martindupras/BristolLiveCodingTemp/questionsToAnswer.md

 #Questions?

 ### Martin asks:
-Ndefs are cool; how do we make an Ndef that will take a SynthDef and maker it play from a Pbind?
+Ndefs are cool; how do we make an Ndef that will take a SynthDef and make it play from a Pbind?
+It's not obvious because a SynthDef would normally have an Out.ar() of somesort; whereas an Ndef normally should not.
 (Not finding clear examples, and also there's a name clash between 'gate' in Ndef and in SynthDef (something like that anyway; I'll check it out.)

 ### Martin asks: